 - Get clear about what matters to you.
 We combine creativity, strategy, and magic to steer you past your limitations and the obvious.

 Everyone has ideas, but not everyone knows how to get them out of their head or write them down.

 Brainstorming gets your ideas out by building upon others and writing counterpoints to individual thoughts.
 Not only that, but it also creates competition for who can come up with the best idea.
 Good idea + good idea = best idea!

 Facilitated Ideation and Brainstorming workshops with our insight specialists will help you get the absolute most from your teams.
-By getting past the awkwardness of just thinking aloud and into the habit of providing supporting evidence for what they say, groups are given permission to let their imaginations run wild without judgement.
-This process creates a space where new connections and insights are.
+By getting past the awkwardness of just thinking aloud and into the habit of providing supporting evidence for what they say, groups are permitted to let their imaginations run wild without judgement.
+In addition, this process creates a space where new connections and insights are.

 Ideation is for anyone.
-Literally.
-Just because you’re not the boss or the company’s dedicated R&D manager, it doesn’t mean that this isn’t for you.
-We find the best ideas actually come from the shop floor, warehouse, trade counter, at the sales desk… Ideation can be used throughout your product or service development pathway and is one of the main core drivers in getting your product to market.
+Just because you're not the boss or the company's dedicated R&D manager, it doesn't mean that this isn't for you.
+We find that the best ideas come from the shop floor, warehouse, trade counter, and sales desk… Ideation can be used throughout your product or service development pathway and is one of the central core drivers in getting your product to market.
 Draw together the perspectives and energies of your team.
 You have a diverse team.
 Your guys have energy.
 Open the taps and encourage them to participate.